plane icon

 You will probably notice two things, the subjectivity of “Low data rate” and the big amount of asterisks.

-In today’s post we will test these radios in a real GNSS application (base-rover) with the standard equipment sold by Ardusimple (not with high gain/directional antennas) and in real conditions.
+In today’s post we will test these radios in a real GNSS application (base-Rover) with the standard equipment sold by Ardusimple (not with high gain/directional antennas) and in real conditions.

 We usually perform our testing in the city of Lleida, it is a middle sized city with 140.000 inhabitants and is located in a plain area without important hills in its surroundings.